-www.fish-uk.com logo
+www.fish-uk.com fishing site logo

 The Website for all Anglers

-Fishing Tips and helpful information
+Fishing Tips and Helpful Information

-1. Make sure you have an up-to-date licence and carry it at all times!
+Make sure you have an up-to-date licence and carry it at all times!
 The price of a licence is far cheaper than the fine (up to £2,500) if you get caught without one.
 Plus your licence fee goes towards looking after the waters and fish etc.

-2. Before you set off on your fishing trip check that you have everything, i.e. fishing tackle, bait and your wallet if you need to pay for a day ticket.
+Before you set off on your fishing trip check that you have everything, i.e. fishing tackle, bait and your wallet if you need to pay for a day ticket.
 Nothing is worse than getting there, setting up and finding you've no bait to put on your hook.

 Ok, now here's some tips that may be of help:

-Extra's to carry in your tackle box
+Extra's to carry in your tackle box that may come in handy

-black marker pen
+black marker pen - see 'Cant see your float')

 small first aid kit